Storm of Love: Season 16: Franzi Krummbeigl and Tim Saalfeld

 Down-to-earth country girl Franziska "Franzi" Krummbeigl grew up with her aunt Margit's after the death of her parents.
 Franzi enjoys helping Margit on her apple orchard and loves their quiet country life.
 Franzi falls in love at first sight with a handsome stranger she briefly encounters, but forgets to ask his name.
-The next day, Boris Saalfeld is perplexed when Franzi approaches him and starts talking about their meeting.
-Franzi's dream man looked exactly like Boris, but Boris has never met Franzi.
-Word starts to spread around the Fürstenhof about Boris's supposed doppelgänger, which upsets Boris's father, Christoph.
-It turns out Christoph and his sister Linda have been hiding a decades-long secret: Boris has an identical twin brother!
+Franzi meets Boris Saalfeld and thinks he is her dream man, but Boris has never met Franzi.
+Word starts to spread around the Fürstenhof about Boris's doppelgänger.
+It turns out Boris's father Christoph and Christoph's sister Linda have been hiding a decades-long secret: Boris has an identical twin brother!
 While they were living in Thailand, their mother Xenia had been unaware she was pregnant with twins, gave birth while unconscious and one of the babies was kidnapped.
-Christoph later received a ransom demand, but believing it was a hoax and not wanting to pay the money, he never responded.
-Christoph decides to track his son down.
-He finds out that his name is Tim Degen and he was sold on the black market to another German couple.
+Christoph later received a ransom demand, but, believing it was a hoax, refused to pay the money.
+Christoph finds out his long-lost son's name is Tim Degen and he was sold on the black market to another German couple.
 Tim is in the army and stationed near Bichelheim.
 Tim shows up at the Fürstenhof on the day of Denise and Joshua's wedding and is stunned to come face-to-face with Boris.
-Christoph confesses everything to Tim and the rest of his family, but leaves out the part about not wanting to pay the ransom.
+Christoph confesses everything to Tim and the rest of his family, but leaves out the part about not paying the ransom.
 Once the shock wears off, Tim is happy to meet his biological family and wants to get to know them.
 Tim also meets Franzi again and their chemistry is palpable.